andreibudoi/react-tos-simplify-api/README.md

 # react-tos-simplify-api

 Node.js and express.js backend for [react-tos-simplify](https://github.com/andreibudoi/react-tos-simplify).
 Automatically analyses and rates Terms & Conditions or Privacy Policies pdf documents and finds relevant policies for the user, using an nlp library.
+Uses the [Natural](https://github.com/NaturalNode/natural) module.

 ## Quick Start 🚀